 Successful implementation of the Ag + Open Space mission requires an understanding of the trends currently influencing land conservation in Sonoma County, including where open space and working lands are at risk of being developed or converted to a more intensive use.
-This understanding allows us to determine where conservation will provide the greatest benefit, and where Ag + Open Space goals align with the legislative and funding priorities of other agencies and organizations, allowing us to effectively collaborate and leverage local funding.
+This understanding allows the agency to determine where conservation will provide the greatest benefit, and where Ag + Open Space goals align with the legislative and funding priorities of other agencies and organizations, allowing effective collaboration and leveraging of local funding.